schoelco/collective.onlogin/README.txt

 Configuration
 -------------

-The package provides configuration panel where you can manage your redirects.
+The package provides a configuration panel where you can manage your redirects.
 There you have 2 sections:

-* for first time logins,
+* for first-time logins,
 * and for all next user logins.

-First time login redirects are of higher priority than all the next time redirects so that the latter will happen only if user logged in for second time or if first-time login redirect is disabled.
+First-time login redirects are of higher priority than all the next time redirects so that the latter will happen only if a user logged in for the second time or if first-time login redirect is disabled.

 Available configuration options: